 - All relevant orders are fully allocated and in a Complete status

-- All relevant billing charges are properly configured and set up
+- All relevant billing charges are properly configured

-- All relevant items are set up
+- All relevant items are fully configured

-- All relevant package types are set up
+- All relevant package types are configured

-- SmartScan is turned on
+- SmartScan is enabled

-- SmartPack is turned on and configured
+- SmartPack is enabled and configured

-- SmartParcel is turned on and configured
+- SmartParcel is enabled and configured

-- Rate shopping is turned on and configured
+- Rate shopping is enabled and configured

-- Zebra Browser Print is fully configured
+- Zebra Browser Print is installed and fully configured

 Use the following links to skip to the relevant guidelines below.